-2 Close analysis
+2 Close analysis of texts

-In this area of study, students focus on detailed scrutiny of the language, style, concerns and construction of texts.
-Students attend closely to textual details to examine the ways specific features and/or passages in a text contributes to their overall interpretations.
-Students consider features of texts including structure, context, ideas, images, characters and situations, and the language in which these are expressed.
-They develop their interpretations using detailed reference to the text, logical sequencing of ideas and persuasive language.
+In this area of study, students focus on a detailed scrutiny of the language, style, concerns and construction of texts.
+Students attend closely to textual details to examine the way specific passages in a text contribute to their overall understanding of the whole text.
+Students consider literary forms, features and language, and the views and values of the text.
+They write expressively to develop close analysis, using detailed references to the text.

-Outcome 2: On completion of this unit, students should be able to analyse features of texts and develop and justify interpretations of texts.
+Outcome 2: On completion of this unit, students should be able to analyse literary forms, features and language to present a coherent view of a whole text.
 To achieve this outcome, students will draw on key knowledge and key skills outlined in Area of Study 2.